Date(s) - 06/08/2023

 We hear much about the Civil War’s defensive ring of forts protecting the Capital City in what was then Alexandria County, but did you know that our county also had convalescent camps?
 In early December 1862 the US Army established a convalescent camp north of Four Mile Run, with a short spur off the Alexandria, Loudoun, and Hampshire Railroad leading to a station roughly in the neighborhood of today’s Drew Elementary School.
 The camp had barracks for 5,000 convalescents and tents for 1,000 men returning to their regiments.
 There were also hospital wards for 500 patients, a bakery capable of producing 16,000 loaves of bread per day, two reservoirs piping in fresh water, a post office, a barber shop, a “photograph gallery,” a library, and a chapel.
 Civil War historian Michael Schaffner will talk about how it worked, who was posted there, and how the camps changed as the war raged on.

-Michael Schaffner is an amateur historian who has given presentations on several topics to a number of Civil War Round Tables as well as at the Museum of Civil War Medicine and Arlington Historical Society audiences.
-A reenactor in several Civil War units, including Company B, 54th Massachusetts.
-He is also a member of the Arlington Historical Society’s Board of Directors.
+Michael Schaffner is an amateur historian who has given presentations on several topics to a number of Civil War Round Tables as well as at the Museum of Civil War Medicine and Arlington Historical Society audiences and a reenactor in several Civil War units, including Company B, 54th Massachusetts.

 Attend via Zoom or In-Person